spacetelescope/romanisim/README.md

 L2 images (calibrated images of astronomical flux per pixel).

 > **Warning**
 > romanisim is under active developement.
-Its output has not been validated and is likely not correct.
-It is not appropriate for preparation of ROSES proposals.
+Its output has not been formally validated; only limited testing has been performed.
+For this reason, use of romanisim for preparation of ROSES proposals is not advised.
 Other packages like galsim's roman package or STIPS may better serve such purposes.

 ## Documentation